jpcposth/SneakerApplication/README.md

 1. Log in to access your collection.
 2. Click the "Statistics" button to view collection insights.

-## Updating or Deleting a Sneaker
+## Updating a Sneaker

-- Navigate to the "Collection" screen.
-- Find the sneaker you want to update or delete.
-- Right-click on the sneaker to reveal the context menu.
-- Choose either "Update" or "Delete" from the context menu.

-### Updating a Sneaker

-1. Right-click on the sneaker you want to update in the "Collection" screen.
+1. Click on the sneaker you want to update in the "Collection" screen.
-2. Select "Update" from the context menu.
-3. Fill in the updated information for the sneaker in the provided fields.
+2. Change in the updated information for the sneaker in the provided fields.
-4. Click the "Update" button.
+3. Click the "Update" button.
-5. Confirm the update in the displayed confirmation dialog.
+4. Confirm the update in the displayed confirmation dialog.

-### Deleting a Sneaker
+## Deleting a Sneaker

-1. Right-click on the sneaker you want to delete in the "Collection" screen.
+1. Click on the sneaker you want to delete in the "Collection" screen.
 2. Select "Delete" from the context menu.
 3. Confirm the deletion in the displayed confirmation dialog.